 This is one of a set of articles about Access SQL.
 This article describes how to write a SELECT clause, and uses examples to illustrate various techniques that you can use when you write them.

 For an overview of Access SQL, see the article Access SQL: basic concepts, vocabulary, and syntax.
-For more information about other parts of Access SQL, see the See Also section.

 In this article